-, launched earlier this week, though shoppers’ requests to buy objects will be greenlit at random, based on each prospective buyer’s response to the prompt: “Why
+Banksy’s hotly anticipated online store is finally open, with the iconic street artist offering T-shirts, mugs, prints, and even tombstones at relatively affordable prices.
+The shop, called Gross Domestic Product, launched earlier this week, though shoppers’ requests to buy objects will be greenlit at random, based on each prospective buyer’s response to the prompt: “Why does art matter?”

 Many products are only available in a limited quantity, which is where the quasi-lottery system comes in.
 Purchasers can only try to buy one item, and successful applicants will be notified by email if they are chosen to buy a work.
 As for the existential art question, a random time period of requests will be selected and proceed to vetting by an impartial judge, who, according to the shop’s terms and conditions page, “is a professional stand up comedian.”